What is a pituitary gland?

 TSH (thyroid-stimulation hormone) - secreting tumours

-TSH-secreting tumours are extremely rare.
+TSH-secreting tumours are very rare.
 Symptoms may include:

 • weight loss